AceyPe/TotalChaos/README.md

 ![alt text](<Screenshot 2024-05-22 011156.png>)

-All Cars have available powrups for them to get advantages to win
+All Cars have available powerups for them to get advantages to win

-####Current Powerups
+#### Current Powerups

 ![alt text](<Screenshot 2024-05-22 012006.png>)